pombase/website/src/docs/faq/how-can-i-retrieve-a-gene-sequence-including-upstream-and-downstream-sequences.md

 to show a popup with details, including the sequence.
 Use controls in the popup to save FASTA sequence.

-To retrieve flanking regions for more than one gene at a time, at present you must use the Ensembl Genomes Biomart query, as described in [this FAQ](/faq/can-i-download-sequences-many-genes-once-including-flanking-regions).
+To retrieve flanking regions for more than one gene at a time, see [this FAQ](/faq/can-i-download-sequences-many-genes-once-including-flanking-regions).